LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 ### VK_LAYER_LUNARG_device_limits Pending Work

- 1. For all Formats, call vkGetPhysicalDeviceFormatProperties to pull their properties for the underlying device.
-After that point, if the app attempts to use any formats in violation of those properties, flag errors (this is done for Images).

 See the Khronos github repository for Vulkan-LoaderAndValidationLayers for additional pending issues, or to submit new validation requests

 ## VK_LAYER_LUNARG_swapchain